Smileyquisourit/py_utils/docs/source/demo/1-database.rst

     );

-With Python’s :mod:`sqlite3` module, foreign keys are not enforced by default, so you must explicitly enable them.
-Do this immediately after opening the database:
+With Python’s :mod:`sqlite3` module, foreign keys are not enforced by default, so you must explicitly enable them immediately after opening the database:

 .. code-block:: sql